Kevinjwcho/kevinjwcho.github.io/_news/announcement_4.md

 ---
 layout: post
-date: 2024-08-06
+date: 2025-08-01
 inline: true
 related_posts: false
 ---

-I have a presentation in JSM 2024 in Biometrics session.
+I have started a position as Special Faculty in CMU!